Document Issued or Countersigned by the Applicant: What are the Risks?

 letter of credit risks

-Although letter of credit is a balanced payment method in terms of risk issues for both exporters and importers, each letters of credit party bears some amount of risk; higher or lower.
+Although letter of credit is a balanced payment method in terms of risk issues for both exporters and importers, each letter of credit party bears some amount of risk; higher or lower.

 As I have explained on my previous post, letters of credit transactions are handled by banks, which make banks one of the parties that bears risks in l/c transactions in addition to exporters and importers.